Articles can mailed to:

 New York, NY 10019

 Email and fax submissions will not be accepted.
-We do not accept simultaneous submissions.
+We accept simultaneous submissions.

 The Foley Poetry Contest